 - 1. Essays will not be accepted after the due date unless prior arrangements have been made.
 Penalties of 10% per day late may be applicable in these cases.
-Quizzes cannot be made up, but in the case of a verifiable medical emergency, with official doctor's note, may be excused. - 2.
+All essays must be typed, double-spaced, and stapled together.
+Assignments not meeting these criteria will not be accepted.
+No essay may be submitted by e-mail. - 2.
+Quizzes cannot be made up, but in the case of a verifiable medical emergency, with official doctor's note, may be excused. - 3.
 Students will not receive credit for any work or deadline missed because of an unexcused absence.
-If students are absent the day of a scheduled presentation (group or individual) they will receive a 0 for the presentation or project. - 3.
-The reading outline is subject to change according to time constraints and other considerations; therefore, students are responsible for any changes that are announced in class whether they are in attendance or not. - 4.
+If students are absent the day of a scheduled presentation (group or individual) they will receive a 0 for the presentation or project. - 4.
+The reading outline is subject to change according to time constraints and other considerations; therefore, students are responsible for any changes that are announced in class whether they are in attendance or not. - 5.
 Please keep a copy of all written work.
-In the event of theft or loss, the student is required to submit a duplicate copy. - 5.
+In the event of theft or loss, the student is required to submit a duplicate copy. - 6.
 Cell phones must be turned off during classes.
 This also means NO TEXTING during class time.
-Disregarding this policy will adversely affect the student's participation grade. - 5.
-Students are expected to check the Moodle site for this course before each class to stay informed; in the event of a class cancellation, the announcement will be posted to Moodle. - 6.
+Disregarding this policy will adversely affect the student's success in the course. - 7.
+Students are expected to check the Moodle site for this course before each class to stay informed; in the event of a class cancellation, the announcement will be posted to Moodle. - 8.
 Students are advised to read the GPRC Admissions Guide for the rules regarding Registration, Withdrawals, Academic Misconduct including plagiarism, and Appeals.